bonds/bonds.github.io/content/posts/recipes/2005-12-29-abuelita-corrals-spanish-sweet-bread.md

 ---
-title: Abuelita Corral's Spanish Sweet Bread
+title: Spanish Sweet Bread
 date: 2005-12-29T12:53:00Z
 tags: [food,recipe]
 ---
-# Bread Machine Variant
+### Bread Machine Variant

 Makes 1 loaf.
 This method is *way* easier than the original, which you can find right after this one.